Renault Mégane RS review – ride and handling

 Even with many of the same attributes as previous Renault Sport Méganes, such as the strong engine, the excellent body control and the impressive traction, this model behaves very differently from its predecessors.
-And that’s mostly down to the new all-wheel-steering system.
+And that’s mostly down to the all-wheel-steering system.

-The Mégane is hyper alert, reacting – almost overreacting – to every steering input.
+The Mégane is hyper alert, reacting – almost overreacting – to every steering input with real agility.
 Treat it like an ordinary hot hatch and it feels nervous and twitchy as you enter a corner.
-Play by its rules, trust that the rear-wheel steer alone will give it the capability to turn in rather than trying to improve the car’s agility yourself by braking later and deep into a corner, and what the new Mégane’s chassis and systems are trying to do makes much more sense.
+Play by its rules, trust that the rear-wheel steer alone will give it the capability to turn in rather than trying to improve the car’s agility yourself by braking later and deep into a corner, and what the Mégane’s chassis and systems are trying to do makes much more sense.
 It changes direction with such precision and ease you long for a tight and twisty road for you to lead it down, repeatedly jinking one way, then the other.